MikesNH6/RetroRabbitAssessment/README.md

 The solution can be run by downloading the file and opening the CodingChallenge.sln file.
 This should open in visual studio.

+The project might need to be copied to your visual studio folder in order to build and run the application.

 Inside the project there will be a folder called Resources, this is where the text document is stored to make any changes.

 The solution can be run through visual studio.